kris34hna/HR_Attrition/README.md

 #  HR Employee Attrition Analysis — Power BI Dashboard

-> Analyzing IBM HR employee data to uncover why employees are leaving — examining attrition patterns across departments, job roles, salary bands, age groups, marital status, business travel, overtime, and education fields to help HR teams reduce turnover and retain top talent.
+> Analyzing IBM HR employee data to uncover why employees are leaving — examining attrition patterns across departments, job roles, salary bands, age groups, marital status, business travel, and overtime to help HR teams reduce turnover and retain top talent.

 ---

 Brief Summary
 =============

-An end-to-end HR analytics project on 1,470 IBM employees (35 features) — involving data modeling in Microsoft Fabric, DAX measure creation, and a 3-page interactive Power BI dashboard — to answer: **"Why are employees leaving and which groups are most at risk of attrition?"**
+An end-to-end HR analytics project on 1,470 IBM employees (35 features) — involving data modeling in Microsoft Fabric, DAX measure creation, and a 3-page interactive Power BI dashboard — to answer: **"What is the overall attrition rate, which departments are losing the most people, and is there a relationship between pay, age, and the decision to leave?"**

 ---